senresearch/mlm_l1_supplement/README.md

-# Fast algorithms for fitting L1-penalized linear models to matrix-valued structured high-throughput data
+# Sparse matrix linear models for structured high-throughput data

 This repository contains code and data that can be used to reproduce the results presented in the paper.